w4ilun/mashery-intel-xdk-demos/mashery.weatherbug/3.4.0/Readme.md

 You will need the following to get started -

-1. appMobi's XDK.
-Free Download - http://www.appmobi.com/?q=node/27
+1. Intel's XDK.
+Free Download - http://html5dev-software.intel.com/
 2. A WeatherBug API key (Register at http://developer.weatherbug.com/member/register).

 OBTAINING THE API KEY